synacktiv/bip/doc/general/archi.rst

 :class:`~bip.gui.pluginmanager.BipPluginManager`, which is itself a singleton and a *real* IDA Plugin (recuperated using :func:`get_plugin_manager`).

-Activities are objects made for interfacing with different part of IDA, and in particular for being able to be used as decorator of methods of a :class:`BipPlugin`.
+Activities are objects made for interfacing with different parts of IDA, and in particular for being able to be used as decorator of methods of a :class:`BipPlugin`.
 The :class:`BipActivity` is an abstract class which is a callable and expect a handler and a way to register with the IDA interface.
-The simplest example of Activity are the :class:`BipAction` which allow to define menu entry or shortcut (*hot-key*) in IDA, as a general rule their are made to being used as decorator which are made for working the same way than the ``property`` decorator of Python.
+The simplest example of Activity is the :class:`BipAction` which allows to define menu entry or shortcuts (*hot-key*) in IDA, as a general rule they are made to being used as decorator in a similar way as the ``property`` decorator of Python.

 .. note:: **BipActivityContainer**